 A Brief History of Cartography

-Famous Greek philosopher Aristotle is credited with proving the earth is spherical, while Greco-Roman mathematician Claudius Ptolemy is thought to have concluded that, by applying astronomy and mathematics, the earth could be mapped accurately.
-Ptolemy revolutionised representing the spherical earth on a map with a type of drawing called ‘perspective projection’ – using latitude and longitude lines on a map.
+Famous Greek philosopher Aristotle is credited with proving the earth is spherical.
+Greco-Roman mathematician Claudius Ptolemy is thought to have concluded that, by applying astronomy and mathematics, the earth could be mapped accurately.
+In fact, Ptolemy revolutionised representing the spherical earth on a map with a type of drawing called ‘perspective projection’ – using latitude and longitude lines.
 But he miscalculated that Eurasia covers 180 degrees of the globe.
 Several hundred years later, Christopher Columbus used Ptolemy’s calculations to sail west from Europe.
-He was hoping to reach Asia, but landed in the Americas instead…
+He was hoping to reach Asia but landed in the Americas instead…

-Politics have influenced cartography too: during the 15th century, Portugal and Spain divided the ‘new world’ into two, claiming half each.
-Portuguese cartographer Diego Riberio worked for the Spanish crown, and, mindful of who paid him, placed the highly lucrative Moluccas islands inside the Spanish half of his map.
+Politics has influenced cartography too: during the 15th century, Portugal and Spain divided the ‘new world’ into two, claiming half each.
+Portuguese cartographer Diego Ribeiro worked for the Spanish crown, and, mindful of who paid him, placed the highly lucrative Moluccas islands inside the Spanish half of his map.